MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-create.md

 # Create a custom role in Microsoft Entra ID

-This article describes how to create new custom roles in Microsoft Entra ID.
+This article describes how to create a custom role in Microsoft Entra ID using the Microsoft Entra admin center, Microsoft Graph PowerShell, or Microsoft Graph API.

 For the basics of custom roles, see the [custom roles overview](custom-overview.md).
 The role can be assigned either at the directory-level scope or an app registration resource scope only.
 For information about the maximum number of custom roles that can be created in a Microsoft Entra organization, see [Microsoft Entra service limits and restrictions](~/identity/users/directory-service-limits-restrictions.md).

-Custom roles can be created in the **Roles and administrators** page of the Microsoft Entra admin center.

 ## Prerequisites